Bedroom count

 Share of Elgin rentals at each price point

-Average rent prices in Elgin have remained the same over the last month and have increased by 3% since last year.
+Average rent prices in Elgin have decreased by 4% over the last month and have increased by 3% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.